 SkuVault inventory management software allows you to scan the new product into the system after you check the purchase order number against the original purchase order.
 SkuVault then checks the received item against the purchase order to ensure accuracy and check discrepancies.
 By collecting receiving orders you also have concrete data to look at later for better purchasing decisions.

 It’s also important to remember the amount of data accompanying a good into receiving.
 It includes vital information for the rest of the inventory process, including lot number, serial number, cost, date, quantity, etc. With an IMS, all of this data is automated upon scanning.
-Your information won’t be lost once the product is put away on shelves.

 As explained above, barcodes are used in inventory software to track the locations of inventory anywhere across your warehouse(s).